 Q1: What is the primary focus of hardware hacking and firmware analysis?

-A1: The primary focus is to assess the security of hardware devices and identify potential vulnerabilities in their firmware.
+A1: The primary focus is to assess the security of hardware devices and identify potential vulnerabilities in their firmware, aiming to understand and mitigate risks before malicious actors can exploit them.

 Q2: Why is firmware analysis important in hardware security?